 4 The MCVideo server may have subscribed to the MCVideo functional alias controlling server within the MC system for functional alias activation/de-activation updates.

+5. The MCVideo user on MCVideo client 1 may have bound a functional alias to the MCVideo group ID (3GPP TS 23.280 [6]).